 - Period: Shang Dynasty.

-- Motifs identified: motifs characterizing Shang Dynasty including big eyes, mushroom-style ears which inherited the style of the pillar on the edge of the wine cup, bared wire weapon and shield are weapons.
+- Motifs identified: motifs characterizing the Shang Dynasty including big eyes, mushroom-style ears which inherited the style of the pillar on the edge of the wine cup, bared wire weapons, and shields are weapons.